Transport in the Falkland Islands: Sea

 There are two seaports in the Falkland Islands, Stanley (East Falkland) and Fox Bay (West Falkland).
 Additionally, British forces in the islands use a port facility at Mare Harbour.
 The designated harbours in Stanley area include Berkeley Sound, Port William and Stanley Harbour itself.
 Fox Bay is also a customs entry point for West Falkland.
 In 2020 the government awarded a contract to BAM Nuttall to design and build a new port for the Falklands.
 The Falkland Islands do not have a merchant navy.

 Since November 2008, a regular ferry service has linked the two main islands, carrying cars, passengers and cargo.
 The ferry, MV Concordia Bay, a 42.45 m twin-screw shallow draft (2.59 m) landing craft runs between Port Howard in West Falkland and New Haven in East Falkland.
-She has a deck, 30 m in length and 10 m in width which is sufficient for 16 one-ten Land Rovers (or equivalent) and accommodation for 30 passengers.
+She has a deck, 30 m in length and 10 m in width which is sufficient for 16 one-ton Land Rovers (or equivalent) and accommodation for 30 passengers.
 She also has a crane that is capable of lifting 10 tonnes at 7 m.
 She also visits some of the smaller islands.

 Other smaller boats may be chartered in advance.

 Tourist cruise ships often visit many of the islands, making use of inflatable boats where adequate docking facilities are not available.